2-REC/hugo-myblog-theme/README.md

         lineNos = true
         lineNumbersInTable = true
     )
+* Search feature
+    * Replaced existing by 'pagefind'.
+    * Added browse feature to filter on taxonomy terms.

 ## Removed Features from original Zzo Theme

 * All themes but "light" & "dark"
-* Search feature
-    * Removed as wasn't fully fonctional
-    * ~Replaced by feature to filter on taxonomy terms
 * Swipe
     * Removed swipe shortcodes "swiper" and "swiperItem"
     * Removed swipe from header (using "slider" from "jQuery.cycle" library)